White House suspends deputy press secretary for one week for threatening reporter over story about him - KION546

 Psaki added that when Ducklo returns from suspension, “He will no longer be assigned to work with any reporters at Politico.”

-Palmeri reported on Tuesday that Ducklo had been in a romantic relationship with McCammond, a reporter for Axios.
-Axios told Politico that McCammond "disclosed her relationship" with Ducklo in November and was "taken off the Biden beat."
-But Palmeri pointed out that McCammond's beat includes covering Vice President Kamala Harris and that she had commented glowingly of Biden after he was inaugurated.
+Palmeri reported on Tuesday that Ducklo had been in a romantic relationship with McCammond.
+Axios told Politico that McCammond “disclosed her relationship” with Ducklo in November and was “taken off the Biden beat.”
+But Palmeri pointed out that McCammond’s beat includes covering Vice President Kamala Harris and that she had commented glowingly on Biden after he was inaugurated.

 Ducklo did not respond to a request for comment Friday.